Getting Started With Guides

 Guide Steps ¶

-The steps of a guide are the show-and-tell for any how-to manual or guide.
-Add images and markers to make your guide as awesome as it is informative.
-Use explanatory text, bullets, notes, and mark-up to make the guide super clear.
+The "Guide Steps" tab is where you create the unique steps for any guide.
+Add images and markers to make your guide as engaging as it is informative.
+Use explanatory text, bullets, notes, and mark-up to make the guide as clear as possible.

 - Learn more: Guide Steps